AmasaDelano/dungeon-land/markdown/monster_settings/12_01_Caverns.md

 **Special Qualities:** Full of flames

 *Scarabaeus pyractomena*!
 What a delightful creature—see how its carapace glitters in the light of our torches?
-Not too close now, they’re temperamental, you see.
-The fire in their belly isn’t just metaphorical, no. Watch as I goad the beast.
+Not too close now, they're temperamental, you see.
+The fire in their belly isn't just metaphorical, no. Watch as I goad the beast.
 Aha\!
 A spout of flame\!
-Unexpected, isn’t it?
+Unexpected, isn't it?
 One of these creatures alone, if it comes up from below, can be a hellish nuisance to a farmstead or village.
 A whole swarm?
-There’s a reason they call it a conflagration of fire beetles. *Instinct*: To enflame
+There's a reason they call it a conflagration of fire beetles. *Instinct*: To enflame

 - Undermine the ground
 - Burst from the earth